 Have a third party sensor, peripheral, or software package and wish to use that device/service to trigger actions in Intuiface?
 If so, use the Local Network Trigger.

 This trigger - known as "Message is received" and accessible through an interface asset - listens for messages sent from external devices and services like motion detectors, RFID readers, and bar code scanners.
 The contents of the message can be used to determine whether actions should be taken and/or how to configure those actions.

 This trigger is a complement to remote actions.
 Remote actions enable one Intuiface experience to triggers actions in another experience.
 With local network triggers, the trigger source is a third party device or service.

-- This article concerns scenarios in which Intuiface Player is either located on the same device as a peripheral or in an environment with no Internet access.
+- This article concerns scenarios in which Intuiface Player is either located on the same device as a peripheral/software or in an environment with no Internet access.
 If Internet access is available, use Intuiface's Web Triggers API instead as it is more flexible.

 The local network trigger mechanism is based on the HTTP protocol and the ability of Intuiface Player to operate like a simple Web server.

 Step One: Have your service/device send a GET or POST request using the IP address or hostname of the PC running Player (depending on your network configuration) and port 8000.
 This message can contain up to four parameter values.
 The message will look like this: